St. Vincent and St. James Cathedral, Wrocław

+Along with the Old Town of Wrocław, it is listed as a Historic Monument of Poland.

 History

 The church was founded by Duke Henry II the Pious together with a monastery for the Franciscans brought from Prague around 1240, perhaps even as early as 1232 or 1234.
 Initially it was named for St. James and built in the Romanesque style.
-Very soon into its construction the crypt became the burial place of its founder, who was killed in 1241 fighting the Mongols at the Battle of Legnica.
+Very soon into its construction the crypt became the burial place of its founder, who was killed in 1241 fighting the Mongols at the Battle of Legnica during the first Mongol invasion of Poland.
 In this church, mentioned as being completed by 1254, on December 16, 1261 was announced a new foundation charter for the city under Magdeburg Law, allowing further development of Wrocław.

 In the fourteenth and fifteenth century the church underwent a major reconstruction and expansion, which lasted for a long time.
 During these reconstructions the church still maintained a predominantly Gothic style.
 A quadrangle monastery adjacent to the north was constructed, unusual for the area.

-At the beginning of the 16th century the Franciscans were forced to either convert to Protestantism or leave Breslau.
+At the beginning of the 16th century the Franciscans were forced to either convert to Protestantism or leave Wrocław.
 Those who remained were in 1529 moved to St. Dorothea's.
 The abandoned church was taken over by the Premonstratensians after the decision was made by the city council to demolish their monastery in Ołbin.
 On June 3, 1530, the church was rededicated to the patron saint of the demolished monastery, St. Vincent of Saragossa.

 Between 1662-1674 the interior of the church was transformed with rich Baroque furnishings, including a new altar built in 1667 by Franz Zeller and Georg Czermak.
 In 1673 abbot Andreas Gebel initiated a reconstruction of the monastery in the Baroque style as well.
 The late Baroque Hochberg Chapel, officially the Chapel of Our Lady of Sorrows. was built on the southern façade from 1723-1727 by Christoph Hackner on the site of an older Gothic chapel.
 It was built on the orders of Count Ferndinant von Hochberg, head of the Norbertine order, as his mausoleum, though he was never buried there.
 It was decorated with frescoes depicting the Seven Sorrows of Mary and sculptures by Johann Georg Urbanski and Johann Adam Karinger.
 The astounding grille and gate to the chapel were the work of the locksmith Jacob Meyer.